MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

     ```

 > [!NOTE]
-> When you add an **maxversiontested** element to an application manifest in a C++ Win32 project (using a Windows Desktop Application project template in Visual Studio), you may see the following build warning in your project: `manifest authoring warning 81010002: Unrecognized Element "maxversiontested" in namespace "urn:schemas-microsoft-com:compatibility.v1"`.
+> When you add an **maxversiontested** element to an application manifest, you may see the following build warning in your project: `manifest authoring warning 81010002: Unrecognized Element "maxversiontested" in namespace "urn:schemas-microsoft-com:compatibility.v1"`.
 This warning does not indicate that anything is wrong in your project, and it can be ignored.

 ## Feature roadmap